Rank 2 local systems and abelian varieties: Lefschetz Theorems I

-We now reduce to the case when $F$ is a finitely generated field.
-Both sides of Equation \ref{eq:restriction} are finite free $\mathbb{Z}$-modules; hence we my replace $k$ by a finitely generated subfield over which everything in Equation \ref{eq:restriction} is defined \emph{without changing either the LHS or the RHS}.
+We now reduce to the case when $k$ is a finitely generated field.
+Both sides of Equation \ref{eq:restriction} are finitely generated $\ZZ$-modules; hence we my replace $k$ by a subfield finitely generated over the prime field over which everything in Equation \ref{eq:restriction} is defined \emph{without changing either the LHS or the RHS}.
+As $C\subset U$ and $C$ is the complete intersection of smooth ample divisors of $X$, it follows that the complementary codimension of $U$ in $X$ is at least 2.
+Note further that by Grothendieck's Lefschetz theorem \cite[Expos\'e X, \S 2, Corollaire 2.6]{grothendieck2005cohomologie}, Zariski-Nagata purity, and induction, the map $\pi_1(C)\rightarrow \pi_1(U)$ is surjective.

 By \cite[Ch.
 I, Prop.
 2.7]{faltings2013degeneration}, the natural map